TylerTweedie/TylerTweedie/README.md

 ## Objective

-As a SecOps Analyst focused on cloud security, I've developed a strong passion for cybersecurity.
-I'm now looking to deepen my impact by taking on new challenges and expanding my expertise in the field.
+Security Operations Analyst with a focus on cloud security and a strong passion for cybersecurity.
+Driven to take on new challenges, expand my skill set, and make a deeper impact in the field.

 <br>